The Absolute Athlete Workout Program Breakdown

 Is this the best workout program for athletes?

 When it comes to joining a gym, many people join with the goal of competing in strength sports like powerlifting and weightlifting, or for the aesthetic side of things, meaning bodybuilding.
 Because of those being common goals amongst new gym goers, many workout programs are catered towards them.
 But what if you want to be athletic?
-What if you want to be strong but functional?
-Are there workout programs for that?
+What if you want to be strong and look good, but still be functional?
+Are there workout programs to help with your overall athleticism?
 Well, there are, and a very prominent workout program for athletes is The Absolute Athlete, developed by Hadyn Wiseman, which is available right on the Boostcamp app.

 Let’s break down The Absolute Athlete and see exactly why it is the best program for athletes to become strong, functional, and improve their fitness all around.